khoanguyen-dev/casiss-ia-poc-first-version/README.md

-# Project Name: Cassis IA Proof of Concept
+# Project Name: CASISS IA Proof of Concept

 ## Description
-The proof of concept of the projet CASSIS IA.
+The proof of concept of the projet CASISS IA.
 This project provides a web interface for managing database entries.
 It includes functionality to detect duplicate entries, add new entries, or replace existing ones.

 ## Features
 - Data import/export from Excel and CSV files.